jyn514/cohost-backup/README.md

 ## how do i use it

-ok jsyk i only tested this on WSL lol, it will *probably* work on linux as long as you remove the `.exe` suffixes.

-you will need curl, python3, [jq], and [pup] installed.
+you will need [Powershell 7][install pwsh] installed. note that Windows comes pre-installed with Powershell 5 which is *not* the same and will not work. make sure to install pwsh 7 with `winget install --id Microsoft.PowerShell --source winget`. most linux distros package powershell for you, don't give me that look.

-the entrypoint is the shell script; pass it your cohost handle
+the entrypoint is the powershell script; pass it your cohost handle
 ```
-./extract.sh jyn
+./extract.ps1 jyn
 ```

 the first run will take longer because it downloads a bunch of images. after that it just has to check the rendered JSON and .md files are up to date, so it should be faster.